 Can the training be completed in pieces throughout the semester or does it all need to be done at one time?
 Is there a completion deadline?

-CITI and Blackboard save your progress so you can split the course into sessions as you see fit, keeping in mind that you’ll need to complete the course by the deadline indicated in your notification email.
+CITI saves your progress so you can split the course into sessions as you see fit, keeping in mind that you’ll need to complete the course by the deadline indicated in your notification email.
 If you don’t complete the course, you may not be able to renew your assistantship or other research employment.
-The online CITI or Blackboard training courses should be completed prior to starting work on your research project.
+The online CITI training courses should be completed prior to starting work on your research project.

 What course materials will I need to purchase?
 Is there a reading packet or book for the course?

-The RCR training is completely self-contained on the CITI website or Blackboard.
+The online RCR training is completely self-contained on the CITI website.
 No outside materials are required.

 Will I be charged more class fees or tuition hours because I registered for this training?

-No. The training course is offered at no cost to you, there are no fees or tuition.
-GRDC 98 will not appear on your class schedule or transcript.
+No. The training course (online or in-person) is offered at no cost to you, there are no fees or tuition.

-I’ve previously completed RCR training courses; however, they were not taken through CITI or Blackboard at UNL.
+I’ve previously completed RCR training courses; however, they were not taken through CITI.
 Do I really need to take this training?

-Does this new training replace the IRB and IACUC training programs offered through CITI?
+Does the online training replace the IRB and IACUC training programs offered through CITI?

-No. The new course doesn’t replace IRB, IACUC and other training programs.
+No. The RCR course (online or in-person) doesn’t replace IRB, IACUC and other training programs.
 The new training course covers only topics of RCR applicable to students and researchers of all disciplines.

 How is completion of the RCR training tracked?

-Upon completing the RCR course you will receive a completion certificate.
-You should keep this certificate for your records.
+Upon completing the RCR course you will receive a completion certificate either through CITI or a letter upon completion of the in-person training.
+You should keep this information for your records.
 You may also want to provide a copy of the certificate to your department office or your advisor.
-A list of individuals who have completed the RCR training is also maintained by Research Compliance Services.
+A list of individuals who have completed the RCR training (both online and in-person) is also maintained by Research Compliance Services.